 MRC des Collines-de-l’Outaouais

-Vacation leases: managed by the Pontiac RCM
+Vacation leases, sand and gravel: managed by the Pontiac RCM

 MRC de Papineau